Bellman Optimality of Average-Reward Robust Markov Decision Processes with a Constant Gain: Bellman Optimality for the HD-S Case

 \begin{proposition} If $\set{\delta_a:a\in A}\subseteq\cQ$ and the adversary is weakly communicating, then for each $\epsilon > 0$, there exists a history-dependent RL policy $\piRL\in \PiH$ s.t.

 The same result holds true if $\underline{\alpha}$ is replaced with $\overline{\alpha}$. \end{proposition}

+Note that in the second inequality, we swap to inf-sup.
 The proof of Proposition \ref{prop:hd_eps_opt_policy} is deferred to Appendix \ref{sec:proof_prop_RL_policy}, where we instantiate the RL policy $\pi_{\mrm{RL}}$ with the online algorithm in \citet{zhang2023amdp_regret}.
 This choice is illustrative rather than exclusive: any online RL algorithm that (i) uses only deterministic actions (consistent with the assumption $\{\delta_a:a\in A\}\subseteq\cQ$) and (ii) achieves sublinear regret can be employed to obtain $\epsilon$-optimality for any prescribed $\epsilon>0$.